nulab/hydralibs/docs/index.md

 ```ts
 async (state: State) => Promise<(state: State) => State>
 ```
-The return type of this one can looks weird but it is like that for good reason When dispatch call the function and when the promise is resolve the state might have changed.
+The return type of this one can looks weird but it is designed like that for good reasons.
+When dispatch call the function and when the promise is resolve the state might have changed.
 Dispatch need to pass you the new state so you can update your state safely
 - Streams